esito/ano-doc/src/mdx/dberase-referensces/get-started-with-dberase/registration.md

 # Registration Process

 ## Login / Create an Account

-Usage of DBmasker and other Anonymizer services requires you to [Login / Create an account](https://anonymizer.esito.no/auth).
+Usage of DBmasker requires you to [Login / Create an account](https://anonymizer.esito.no/auth).

 Creating an account is free, and grants you access to our free services DBano and DBimport.